pk-create/system-design-practice/SystemDesignProcessExaplined.md

 * Need to iddentify the scope of the problem.

+Ex - few questions to ask for scoping :
-Ex - * Users of service post tweets, like them, save them
+     * Users of service post tweets, like them, save them
      * Tweets will contains photos and videos ?
      * Will we need to search for a tweet ?
      * Do we need to ddesign notification for new tweets ?